Swiss chard nutrition

 Along with beetroot, spinach and kale, they belong to a family of foods called chenopods.
 All four are easy to grow in the garden; pick them fresh and enjoy them daily.
 In mild climates likes ours they do best in the cooler weather.

-Tingling in arms and hands, and legs too, is one of the signs of diabetes; but it could be a pinched nerve in the spine.
+Tingling in arms, hands and legs is one of the signs of diabetes; but it could be a pinched nerve in the spine.

 A variation for the cold winter nights is Bernie's beetroot soup, also known as borscht; it is a good fit with our philosophy of slow food, made fast.
-Whilst I love the kitchen I have better things to do than spend hours labouring over the stove; it's got to be quick, and nutritious.
+Whilst I love the kitchen I have better things to do than spend hours labouring over the stove; it has got to be quick and nutritious.
 There is no junk in our home except on high and holy days.

 Holy Swiss chard is healthy choice food.